 Taking the principle of adaptation and applying it specifically to create a stimulus, which will encourage our body to increase or at the very least conserve our muscle tissue while dispensing of body fat, is the aim of Metabolic Performance Exercise.

-Stimulus : a thing or event that evokes a specific functional reaction in an organ or tissue.
+Stimulus : an action which evokes a specific functional reaction in living tissue.

 The exercise is only brought to a halt as you reach complete muscle fatigue, which is the point where you are unable to move the resistance weight any further.

 This will ‘send a message’ to your body, that more strength is needed, should the situation re-occur.
 In other words, you have just stimulated your body to increase and maintain muscle mass because that is the tissue needed for more strength, while at the same time, stimulating it to bring down or keep body fat to a minimum, as fat tissue only slows you down in a survival situation.